chuckeles/hellcourtgame.com/README.md

 All other directories and files are MIT licensed (see the [LICENSE.md](https://github.com/chuckeles/hellcourtgame.com/blob/master/LICENSE.md) file)

+## Travis

+Travis CI is building and deploying the build website using commands from below.
+See [.travis.yml file](https://github.com/chuckeles/hellcourtgame.com/blob/master/.travis.yml) for more information.

 ## Building

 To build the site, install dependencies and run `build.js`: